AryehZucker/wordle-solver/README.md

 # Best First Guess Finder for Wordle

-This project is a C program designed to find the best first guess for the game **Wordle** by analyzing word combinations and their eliminations.
+This project is a C++ program designed to find the best first guess for the game **Wordle** by analyzing word combinations and their eliminations.
 It calculates which guesses can eliminate the most possible answers when paired together, determining the optimal starting word(s).

 ## How It Works